-Centre for Complex Carbohydrates co-developed, in close cooperation with Nestlé Research, a novel method to determine all inulin-type fructans found in infant formula and adult nutritional products Eurofins also developed together with ISO and the International Dairy Federation a new standard method to measure sugars in milk and milk products, including infant formula.
-In addition the Group established a new standard method that allows for testing for 2'-fucosyllactose (2'-FL), the most abundant of the human milk oligosaccharides (HMOs).
+Eurofins Expertise Centre for Complex Carbohydrates co-developed, in close cooperation with Nestlé Research, a novel method to determine all inulin-type fructans found in infant formula and adult nutritional products.
+In addition, the Group established a new standard method that allows for testing for 2'-fucosyllactose (2'-FL), the most abundant of the human milk oligosaccharides (HMOs).
 Several studies have shown the importance of HMO for a baby's development.